MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

 In MiniZinc models we often deal with multiple points of data and multiple decisions that all concern the same thing, an “object”.
-There are multiple ways to modelling this.
+There are multiple ways of modelling this.
 It is common practice in MiniZinc to have different arrays for different types of data points or decisions.
 These arrays will then share a common index mapping to which object each data point belongs.